 The atrocities of World War II (1939-1945) pushed Europeans to flee their countries, looking for a safe haven until the fighting is over.

-A country that took no part in the war, for years Egypt was a much sought destination for many Europeans.
+A country that took no part in the war, for years Egypt was a much sought after destination for many Europeans.
 England pushed for Egypt's participation in the war yet Egyptian Prime Minister Ali Maher in 1939 insisted on avoiding any involvement in the battles, modern and contemporary history professor Assem El-Dessouki told Raseef22.

 Egypt received flocks of people from countries that were deeply involved in WW2 such as England, France and Turkey.